Tip: Start typing in the input box for immediate search results.

 PM Procedures

-A Preventive Maintenance (PM) Procedure is a systematic approach to inspecting, servicing, and maintaining equipment to prevent unexpected failures and extend its lifespan.
-It involves scheduled checks, lubrication, part replacements, and performance testing based on manufacturer guidelines and operational needs.
-A well-structured PM procedure reduces downtime, improves efficiency, and ensures workplace safety.
+A Preventive Maintenance (PM) Procedure is a systematic approach aimed at inspecting, servicing, and maintaining equipment to prevent unexpected failures and extend its lifespan.

 Collaboration